Dai-Ichi Kangyo Bank

-In 2000, it merged with Fuji Bank and the Industrial Bank of Japan to form Mizuho Financial Group.
+In 2000, DKB merged with Fuji Bank and the Industrial Bank of Japan to form Mizuho Financial Group.
 In 2002, DKB's corporate & investment banking division was transferred to Mizuho Corporate Bank, while its retail banking division was transferred to Mizuho Bank.

 History

 In 1971, Dai-ichi Bank and Nippon Kangyo Bank merged to form DKB, which instantly surpassed longtime leader the Fuji Bank as the largest Japanese bank measured by assets and deposit market share.
 DKB formed the core of the DKB Group (or Dai-Ichi Kangyo Group), the largest Japanese keiretsu in terms of the number of associated companies, and became the central bank of DKB Group.

 Taking over Nippon Kangyo and Noko's operation, DKB was the sole trustee of the Takarakuji lottery and was the only bank to have branches in every prefecture in Japan.

 DKB executives worried about the recurrence of the problem in their Teikoku Bank period when the two former banks' employees were on bad terms with each other.
 Therefore, they were particular about "a merger of equals."
 DKB's board of directors, for example, was always composed half-and-half of the former Dai-ichi members and former NKB members.
 The board of directors installed the former two banks members alternately as the next chairperson and president.

 These practices backfired however, only causing difficulty among the employees similar to Teikoku Bank's case.
 Irrational personnel affairs prevented DKB from increasing revenue and profit.
 Although DKB had more assets than any other Japanese bank, its capabilities were inferior to high-performing banks such as Fuji, Sumitomo, Sanwa or Mitsubishi.